 When UX writing is great, it’s clear and simple.
 If people are saying it’s intuitive, the content is speaking to their hindbrain — they never feel like they’re reading.
 This is where it really helps to deeply pay attention to user research, who the users are going to be, and what they already understand.

-You’ve taken a few twists in your own career path to your current role at Google.
+You’ve taken a few twists in your own career path.
 How did you get into UX writing, and what keeps you motivated?

 I have known UX writers who come from journalism, design and technical writing.
 I moved from teaching high school into this high-tech user experience world.
 In my first shipping cycle for Xbox, I wrote words that over 30 million people used on the first day to clear up account issues and play their games.
 Playing games is essential for human health and happiness — we all have to play.

-My why for the work I do is to be getting closer and closer to the basic needs people have.
+My why for the design consulting work I do is to get closer and closer to the basic needs people have.
 How do I use the things I’m working on to make the most of their precious time on the planet?
-Right now, working in Google Support, that’s billions of people.
-If I can make it a little bit faster or easier to get to the support you need, that’s a huge privilege.
+If I can make it a little bit faster or easier for you to do what you came there to do, that’s a huge privilege.

-You cover some tools, frameworks and processes in your book, Strategic Writing for UX.
+You cover some tools, frameworks and processes in your book.
 What additional insights will students gain in the Foundations of UX Writing course?

 They’ll bring UX writing to life off the page and engage with problems.
 It has been hard for people to get into interaction design.
 The discipline grew out of graphic design and visual design, so people who didn’t have a strong sense of color or layout have felt underwater.
 Teaching UX writing as a separate set of skills should open up UX careers for more people, and make people already working in UX even better at what they do.